ajesaramos/stitles/README.md

 # Stitles
-An Python http(s) title and status check script.
+Python title and status check script using httpx.